-- may receive detention - may be barred from participation in extracurricular, enrichment or sports activities.

-• Students must meet attendance requirements to participate in sports.
+- may receive detention - may be barred from participation in extracurricular, enrichment, or sports activities. - Students must meet attendance requirements to participate in sports.

-Consequences of chronic attendance issues.
+Consequences of chronic attendance issues include but are not limited to:

-- Parent conference - The school may file a PINS (person in need of supervision) petition if a student frequently misses school. - Chronic absenteeism, defined as eighteen or more days absent by NYS, may result in a student being involuntarily withdrawn.
+- Parent Conference - If a student frequently misses school, the school may file a PINS (person in need of supervision). - Chronic absenteeism, defined as eighteen or more days absent by NYS, may result in a student being involuntarily withdrawn.